Abdominal Wall Hernias

 Open surgery, also called Herniorrhaphy, for hernia can be done under general or local anaesthesia.
 An incision of about 3-10cm long (depending on the size of the hernia) to view and access the surgical site.

-Your surgeon pushes the part of the intestine that protrudes back into its normal position and repairs the weakened muscle layer by sewing the edges of the healthy muscle wall together.
+Your surgeon pushes abdominal fat or the part of the intestine that protrudes back into its normal position and repairs the weakened muscle layer by sewing the edges of the healthy muscle wall together.

 A synthetic mesh is often placed and sewn over the weakened area to provide additional support and strength, by a procedure called hernioplasty.